 Why Hydrogen?

-Hydrogen is set to play a major role in helping us reach net zero with the Climate Change Committee predicting we will need 250 TWh of hydrogen by 2050.
+Hydrogen is set to play an important role in helping us reach net zero with the Climate Change Committee predicting we will need around 100 TWh of hydrogen by 2050.

 Power

-Hydrogen can help to balance the energy system, either by generating heat immediately or by storing it when renewable energy sources are generating more electricity than the country needs.
+Hydrogen can help to balance the power system, either by generating heat immediately or by storing energy for long durations when renewable sources are generating more electricity than the country needs and dispatching in periods of low renewables output.

 Industry

 Hydrogen can be used as a low carbon fuel in industry, which is one of the hardest sectors to decarbonise.
-A conversion to hydrogen is relatively low cost and straightforward with many trials underway in the UK.
+A conversion to hydrogen can be relatively low cost and straightforward with many successful trials completed and commercial projects soon to deploy in the UK.

 Transport